 No, I’m not getting married.
 I’ve agreed to preside over a self-uniting ceremony for a friend and her fiance.
 Not a bad gig for a Divorce Encouragist, huh?
-I met Ellen several years ago, when we were both legally married.
+I met Ellen several years ago when we were both legally married.
 Since then, we’ve each signed “I don’t anymore,” reclaimed our birth names, and moved on (and up) in a variety of ways.
 When Ellen met Andrew, circumstances were quite forbidding in terms of a serious relationship.
 Yet, amazingly, the stars aligned for them.
-After more than a year of domestic bliss, he popped the question, and she agreed to become […]Continue reading
+After more than a year of domestic bliss, he popped the question with a ring similar to […]Continue reading

 Once upon a time, there lived a couple named Jack and Janice.
 Jack and Janice were both well-educated individuals with high-paying jobs.
 They lived in a beautiful home they built themselves, nestled in the woods and surrounded by hiking trails they’d cut with their own tools.